 Oct.
 8-10: ShiftCon

-ShiftCon, the “Eco-Wellness Influencer Conference,” will offer the online influencer community three days of health, wellness, and sustainability learning to grow their blogs.
+ShiftCon, the “Eco-Wellness Influencer Conference,” will offer the online influencer community three days of virtual health, wellness, and sustainability learning to grow their blogs.
 Shifters seek healthier and more sustainable lives, promote brands that mirror their values, and help causes that speak to their soul.
-Purchase an Elite pass for access to additional workshops to help you make more money.
-ShiftCon will take place at Hotel Irvine in Irvine, Calif.
+The Elite Track tickets will help attendees hone their craft in blogging, social media platforms, photography skills, and level of professionalism.

 Oct.
 10: TECHmunch LA